ReactiveX/RxPY/README.md

 group = source.group_by(lambda i: i % 3)
 ```

-With RxPY you should use named[keyword arguments](https://docs.python.org/2/glossary.html) instead of positional arguments when an operator has multiple optional arguments.
+With RxPY you should use named [keyword arguments](https://docs.python.org/2/glossary.html) instead of positional arguments when an operator has multiple optional arguments.
 RxPY will not try to detect which arguments you are giving to the operator (or not).

 ```python
 res = Observable.timer(5000) # Yes